 With saddened hearts, we pay tribute to Stanley and say goodbye to a special friend.
 We recently learned about the passing of Stanley, a beautiful Golden Retriever who we had the privilege of meeting and taking care of on our 4th house sit in Port Dalhousie, St. Catharines Ontario.

 C.J., my husband, especially enjoyed taking him for walks.
-Stanley needed some gentle guiding as he became blind when he got older.
+Stanley needed some gentle guidance as he became blind when he got older.
 When he backed himself into a corner and couldn’t see his way out – literally – we would steer him the right way.

 However, we did not realize just how special Stanley was.

 A Special Friend to all

 Stanley was trained with St. John’s Ambulance as a Therapy Dog and worked for five years comforting hundreds of people, the sick, the elderly and the young.
 He could be found at a hospice or at Brock University helping nervous students about to write tests, or helping many children overcome their fear of dogs.
 His gentle and loving ways brought many smiles and a peaceful easy feeling to those around him.

 Because of his endless hours working with Hospice and his community, he was given many honours and awards.

 Stanley was one of a kind and will be sorely missed by all who had the chance to meet and get to know him.
 He certainly touched our hearts in the short time we knew him.
 Our heartfelt thoughts go out to Liza, Tom, and Sophie who shared their boundless love with him, especially in his last few days.

 Mary Ann & C.J.